What does IQ OQ and PQ mean? Why is it Critical in Pharma – A Practical Guide with Real-World Examples

 1) Installation Qualification (IQ)

-- This is the first step.
+- The first step.

 - Delivered correctly.